 On April 21, 2011, the State budget for the next two fiscal years was passed.
-The state appropriation levels reflect the continuing difficult fiscal environment.
-While this approved State budget sets a framework, many decisions that will affect the University's ultimate allocation of state funds remain to be made.
-This allocation will not be finalized until we know the official outcome of the SEBAC agreement.
-We will continue to communicate regarding specific details as we move towards the start of the new fiscal year.
+The state appropriation levels reflected the continuing difficult fiscal environment.
+While this approved State budget set a framework, many decisions that affected the University's ultimate allocation of state funds were not made until the official outcome of the SEBAC agreement in August.
+After this result was known, the State notified us of further reductions in our allotments on September 2, 2011.
+These allotments are reflected in this budget.

+As a general principle, protecting program quality and accessibility are foremost, yet we recognize that cuts of this magnitude will necessitate sacrifices by all.
 As we have worked through strategies to address these dramatic cuts, to the extent possible, we are committed to protecting financial aid to ensure access to our outstanding programs for those students with the greatest need for assistance.
-As a general principle, protecting program quality and accessibility are foremost, yet we recognize that cuts of this magnitude will necessitate sacrifices by all.
-The support for the University is as follows:
+The State support for the University is as follows: